-Mike and I are still San Francisco newbies, but we dove in headfirst to exploring our new home, and we came up with a big list of places we like to go and things we like to eat here.
-(Go here for a shorter, top 10 list).
-I will keep adding to this post as we discover even more, but for now, here is our guide to the bay area — come visit!
+After a few years in the Bay Area, Mike and I have had a chance to discover most of the tourist attractions, plus some lesser known local spots.
+We came up with a big list of places we like to go and things we like to eat here.
+(Go here for a shorter, top 10 list and here for a kid-friendly list).
+I will keep adding to this post as we discover even more, but for now, here is our guide to the Bay Area — come visit!

 SAN FRANCISCO (sorted by neighborhood)